MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-modal/readme.md

 Color: [@color-light](./?path=/docs/style-colors--docs) with an opacity set to 85%.

-## CSS Variables

-If needed some [variables](./?path=/docs/css-variables--docs) are available to customize the component:

-- `--mg-c-modal-border-radius`: Define border radius modal, default: `0.5rem`
-- `--mg-c-modal-title-font-size`: Define modal title font size, default: `1.8rem`
-- `--mg-c-modal-content-font-size`: Define modall content font size, default: `1.2rem`

-Please note that the mg-modal component uses the [mg-card](./?path=/docs/atoms-mg-card--mg-c-card) component.
-This means that you can benefit from the CSS variables of [mg-card](./?path=/docs/atoms-mg-card--mg-c-card) to customize mg-modal.
-You can easily change padding, border-radius, etc. Use this feature to seamlessly adapt mg-modal to your design.

 ## Hide component

 To hide the component, you must use the native `hidden` attribute.